-Unlike many murderers, rapists, child pornographers and other violent criminals, Ross, a first-time offender, was denied bail by Judge Kevin Fox on November 21, 2013 in the Southern District of New York.
+Unlike many murderers, rapists, child molesters and other violent criminals, Ross, a first-time, non-violent offender, was denied bail by Judge Kevin Fox on November 21, 2013 in the Southern District of New York.

 Judge Fox was presented with a substantial bail package including 70 letters strongly attesting to Ross’s character (a record in his attorney’s long experience).
 Ross’s parents raised over a million dollars in bail commitments and pledges from friends and family.